 Edward Albert Christian George Andrew Patrick David was born to rule the United Kingdom.
-Edward VIII, as he came to be known, is perhaps best remembered for his infamous abdication of the throne in 1936, which would effectually instate the current Queen Elizabeth as the monarch of the Kingdom.
+Edward VIII, as he came to be known, is perhaps best remembered for his infamous abdication of the throne in 1936, which would effectually instate Queen Elizabeth II as the monarch of the Kingdom.
 The root cause of this scandalous abdication was his love affair with Wallis Simpson.
 This couple enjoyed a spectacular romance, which was made material through extravagant gifts of jewelry.
 Read on to find out about this royal courtship.

 Who was King Edward VIII

-The Prince's love life was also subject to public scrutiny, as Edward was known for his numerous romances — particularly those involving married women.
+Prince Edward's love life was also subject to public scrutiny, as Edward was known for his numerous romances — particularly those involving married women.
 Edward’s taste for parties and women positioned him closer to a celebrity than a monarch, and his family and the English aristocracy criticized his behavior.

 In 1930, Edward met Wallis Simpson, the wife of a mutual friend.
-The two immediately fell in love and began a secretive relationship.
+The two immediately fell in love and initiated a secretive relationship.
 Simpson’s status as a married woman and a divorcée scandalized the affair, and the Royal Family refused to receive her.
 In fact, during their courtship, the Metropolitan Police Special Branch had a special force dedicated to following the couple to monitor their relationship.

 King George V’s death in January 1936 instated Edward as King, and he ascended to the throne with Wallis by his side; however, King Edward VIII’s reign would be short-lived, and he would abdicate in less than a year.